Shippable/docs/sources/platform/tutorial/workflow/sharing-data-between-jobs.md

       - OUT: res-state

 ```

-* Updating the resource version for `type: state` will not trigger subsequent jobs.
+### Step 3: Set the resource value in your jobs

+Please note that you will need to handle the actual update of the resource in your scripts in the `TASK` section.

-The tfDeploy1.sh script will be extracting the central state and also will be saving the new state file whenever created.
+For example, the tfDeploy1.sh script below extracts values from `res-state` and saves the new state file, whenever created:
-The script will look something like this

 ```
 #Extract central state
 echo -e "\n*** extracting central state for this job ***" get_central_statefile() {
-  local central_statefile_location="/build/IN/res-state/state"
-  if [ -f "$central_statefile_location" ]; then
+  local central_statefile_location="$(shipctl get_resource_state res-state)"  #extract the current value from res-state resource if [ -f "$central_statefile_location" ]; then                 # if state is found, set
     cp $central_statefile_location /build/IN/repo-tfScripts/gitRepo
     echo 'restored central statefile' else